-About one in five Washington community college students were homeless last year
+About 1 in 5 Washington community-college students were homeless last year

 In past years, Goldrick-Rab said, data from the #RealCollege survey helped spur officials in other states to take on large-scale basic-needs programs, such as a student housing pilot in Massachusetts.

-The lawmaker who sponsored the bill that created the pilot said “we’re not stalling action” until the pilot’s results are due, and said she’d like to see new student housing legislation next session.
+The lawmaker who sponsored the bill that created the pilot study said “we’re not stalling action” until the pilot’s results are due, and said she’d like to see new student-housing legislation next session.
 “I’ll be visiting colleges all interim and talking with students and staff about best next steps,” said Sen. Emily Randall, D-Bremerton.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.